bhunkeler/DataScienceCoursera/Statistics/001_Introduction_to_Probability_and_Data/Readme.md

 The population is divided into groups (States) called strata.
 Then a <b>random sampling</B> (telephone), has been employed within <br>
 each stratum.

-<h4>Genaralizability</h4>
+<h4>Generalizability</h4>
 Having an estimated 97.3% coverage of US households and a <b>stratified sampling strategy</b> with a <b>random sampling</b> via <br>
-telefon numbers applied, leads to the fact that the survey is indeed genaralizable to all of the US population.
+telephone numbers applied, leads to the fact that the survey is indeed generalizable to all of the US population.
 There is still a <br>
 small probability that two individuals living in the same household could participate in the survey, if they are using individual <br>
 cell phones.
-I such cases we can assume that certain behavioral pattern might be equal (nutrition, excercise etc.).
+I such cases we can assume that certain behavioral pattern might be equal (nutrition, exercise etc.).
 But still the chance<br>
 is rather small.

 <h4>Causality</h4>
 The study, by gathering survey data, has the character of an observational study.
 Taking causal conclusions is almost never<br> recommended based on observational data.
 In observational studies as this one it is generally only sufficient to show <br>
-associations.Even if random sampling, as mentionaed above, has been applied the questionnaire leaves a lot of open questions. <br>
+associations.
+Even if random sampling, as mentioned above, has been applied the questionnaire leaves a lot of open questions. <br>
-There are environmetal, stress, social etc. aspects to be considered if we want to consider the health of a person.
+There are environmental, stress, social etc. aspects to be considered if we want to consider the health of a person.

 <h2><b>Setup</b></h2>